fugudesign/wplease/README.md

 ![node](https://img.shields.io/node/v/passport.svg?style=flat-square)
 [![GitHub license](https://img.shields.io/github/license/fugudesign/wplease.svg?style=flat-square)](https://github.com/fugudesign/wplease/blob/master/LICENSE)

-WPlease is a toolkit for Wordpress development which allows to keep only specific code in a Wordpress development repository and rebuild or manipulate it quickly.
+WPlease is a toolkit for Wordpress development which allows to keep only specific code in a Wordpress development repository and rebuild or manipulate it quickly from a repo specific config file.

 ## Features